MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 >After manually installing the HoloLens RS4 Preview build using the instructions above, you will need to use **Windows Update** to download the most up-to-date preview build.
 Check this page regularly to learn when [new preview builds are released and see what's changed in each](#update-history).

 Check for HoloLens RS4 Preview updates with **Windows Update**:
+1. Launch the **Settings** app, then select **Update & Security > Windows Insider Program** to confirm you're opted-in to Windows Insider Preview builds on HoloLens.
+   * Select **Get started** if you aren't currently opted-in.
+You may need to restart your device.
+   * You'll also need to be registered in the Windows Insider Program if you aren't already.
+Learn more at [http://insider.windows.com](http://insider.windows.com).
+2. Under "What kind of content would you like to receive?”, choose **Active development of Windows**.
+3. Under “What pace do you want to get new builds?”, choose **Fast** to receive builds as soon as possible or **Slow** for less frequent updates.
+4. Navigate to **Windows Update** in the left bar, and select **Check for updates** to ensure you’re on the latest available build.

+>[!NOTE]
+>You may need to first select **Get started**, **Fix me**, or **Take control** at the top of the page depending on the state of your Microsoft account, and whether you have previously configured Windows Insider Program settings on your account.
+Additionally, you may see messages regarding content being on a different release – you can safely ignore these messages, as preview updates will continue to be delivered.

 ## New features in this preview